DecisiveAI/mdai-docs/src/install/local/quick-start.md

    > <!-- Check that your cluster is up and running -->
    > kind get clusters
    > ```
-2. Setup and configure a local instance of the MDAI Engine™
+2. Setup and configure a local instance of the MDAI Engine

    > ````@bash
    > make local-deploy